 What does a Customer Success Manager do?

-A Customer Success Manager plays a crucial role in ensuring customer satisfaction and loyalty.
-This position involves working closely with clients to understand their needs and goals.
-Managers help clients make the most of the company’s products or services.
-They provide ongoing support and guidance to ensure clients achieve their objectives.
+A Customer Success Manager (CSM) plays a vital role in ensuring customer satisfaction and retention.
+This professional works closely with clients to understand their needs and goals.
+They provide support and guidance to help customers get the most out of the company's products or services.
+The CSM also gathers feedback and works with other teams to improve customer experience.
+Their goal is to build long-lasting relationships with clients and ensure their success.

 How to become a Customer Success Manager?

-- Earn a degree: A bachelor's degree in business, communications, or a related field is helpful.
-Some CSMs have degrees in marketing or computer science.
+- Earn a bachelor’s degree in business or a related field.

 How long does it take to become a Customer Success Manager?